LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/overview.md

 1. On the left sidebar in Conversational Cloud, click the <img style="width:30px" src="img/ConvoBuilder/icon_cb.png"> icon.
 2. In the Conversational AI dashboard, click **Intent Manager**.

-### Enable intent discovery & optimization
+### Enable intent discovery, optimization & analysis

-Intent Manager’s intent discovery and optimization features are disabled by default for all Intent Manager customers.
+Intent Manager’s Intent Discovery, Optimization, and Analysis features are disabled by default for all Intent Manager customers.
 To enable these features, contact your LivePerson account team.